 This post may contain affiliate sales links.
 Please read my disclosure policy.

 This is the Ultimate Christmas Crack recipe!
-Crunchy saltine crackers are topped with a homemade caramel-toffee mixture, baked briefly and then topped with chocolate and sprinkled with sea salt.
-Break into smaller pieces and enjoy!
-It’s the perfect treat to include on a holiday cookie plate with Peanut Butter Balls and Microwave Fudge.
+Yes, there are many variations of this classic saltines recipe, but I love the combination of two different types of chocolate chips AND then sprinkled with sea salt.
+That salt is a TOTAL game changer, I’m telling you!
+“Crack” into smaller pieces and enjoy!
+It’s the perfect treat to include on a holiday cookie plate with Peanut Butter Balls and Fantasy Fudge.

 It’s one of my favorite treats to make for the holidays and after one bite, you’ll see why it’s a favorite.
 Of course it’s delicious, but more importantly, it’s so darn simple to make, only calling for a handful of ingredients and is ready in a cinch.

+For full details, including ingredients and measurements, see the printable recipe card down below.
 These step-by-step instructions will help you make the most perfect batch of Christmas Crack!
-For full details, including increments, see the recipe card down below.

 In a medium saucepan, heat butter and brown sugar together.
 Once it’s melted, bring to boil, immediately reduce to simmer.
 You want this mixture to get slightly darker as it simmers over the course of 3 minutes.